SodaQiu/Value-engagemen_Customer-differentiation/README.md

-﻿# From Transaction Value to Relationship Signals: A Progressive Customer Differentiation Framework in Pet E-Commerce
+﻿# When Transaction Value and Relationship Signals Diverge: Progressive Customer Differentiation in Pet E-Commerce

 ## Description